hyendler/git-workflow/README.md

 Hey this my awesome project.

 - I do a thing
-- I ate bananas for breakfast
+- I ate a cupcake.  stud muffin, beer batter frosting with a candied piece of bacon.